FitGirl-Solutions/VanityLoader/README.md

 If you have any questions about our software / campaign, feel free to contact our support team on our discord server. **If you experience any problems while you're using our software, please report it on the management team as soon as possible.**

-`This program is coded by cloudyy187 and his development team, FitGirl Solutions.`
+`This program is coded by cloudyy187 and his development team, Vanity Project.`